OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 * 0.01 ISK effects cause order bunching
 * Can be bought out efficienctly with multi-buy with small effect on profit

+## For Further Analysis

+* Analyze the expected lifetime of a strategy
+* After accumulating history, look for common buyers and sellers and their behavior
+* Analyze which types produce the most opportunities.
+May be highly region dependent.

 [^10]: This is changing with the recently announced ["PLEX split"](https://community.eveonline.com/news/dev-blogs/plex-changes-on-the-way/) which allows PLEX to be moved into and out of a special cross region container \(called the "PLEX Vault"\) shared by all characters on a given account.
 With this container, you could buy PLEX in one region with one character, move the PLEX to the vault, switch to a character in a different region \(on the same account\), then pull the PLEX from the vault and sell it.
 This would allow cross-region arbitrage on PLEX prices without hauling.
 [^11]: At time of writing, this page is slightly out of date.
 In current game mechanics, the station owner tax is charged as an ISK amount based on refining yield, station tax and reference price, *not* as an adjustment to yield as shown on the EVE University page.